gilbarbara/colorizr/README.md

 ```

 **rgb2hex(input: RGB | RGBArray): string**
-_convert an RGB object into a hex string_
+Convert an RGB object into a hex string.

 ```typescript
 import { rgb2hex } from 'colorizr';